 - Anti-hyperglycemic: Counteracting high levels of glucose in the blood.

-- Antitumour: Inhibiting the growth of a tumour or tumours.
+- Antitumor: Inhibiting the growth of a tumor or tumors.

 - Hepatoprotective: Prevent damage to the liver.